Tobramycin and Dexamethasone

 Concerns related to adverse effects:

 • Immunosuppression: Prolonged use of corticosteroids may increase the incidence of secondary ocular infections (including fungal infections).
-Acute purulent ocular infections may be masked or exacerbated with use.
+Acute purulent or parasitic ocular infections may be masked or exacerbated with use.
 Fungal infection should be suspected in any patient with persistent corneal ulceration who has received corticosteroids.

 • Ocular effects: Prolonged use may result in glaucoma, injury to the optic nerve, visual defects in acuity and field of vision, and formation of posterior subcapsular cataracts.
 Use with caution in presence of glaucoma (steroids increase intraocular pressure).
 Perforation may occur with topical steroids in diseases which thin the cornea or sclera.
 Steroid use after cataract surgery may delay healing and increase the incidence of bleb formation.
 Intraocular pressure should be monitored if this product is used >10 days.